 Also, be sure to let clients know about any COVID-related changes to your services like virtual or social-distanced tax preparation.

-Stay up-to-date by subscribing to the IRS’s newsletters and to the TaxSlayerPro newsletter, where we cover all the new updates you need to know about.
+There have been several major changes to tax laws in recent years, and some of those even occurred during the tax filing season.
+Stay up-to-date by subscribing to the IRS’s newsletters and to the TaxSlayerPro newsletter, where we cover all the new updates you need to know about as they are breaking.